FortinetCloudCSE/k8s-201-workshop/content/01GettingStarted/4_Task3.md

 ---
-title: "Task 3 cFOS ingress protection quick demo"
+title: "Task 3 Create Kubernetes Cluster and do a quick cFOS ingress protection demo"
 weight: 3
 ---